-The College of Pharmaceutical Sciences (CPS) is a three-year Honours Bachelor's programme in Drug Development, in which you will be trained how new drugs for diseases such as cancer, diabetes and Alzheimer’s can be discovered and developed.
+The College of Pharmaceutical Sciences (CPS) is a three-year international Bachelor's programme with courses at Honours level in Drug Development, in which you will be trained how new drugs for diseases such as cancer, diabetes and Alzheimer’s can be discovered and developed.
+CPS is fully taught in English and therefore open to international students.

 There is a great medical need for new drugs.
 Is it your dream to contribute to the development of these new medicines that could improve the health of many people?
 Do you like having the freedom to choose your own approach when presented with an assignment?
 Do you thrive whilst studying in small groups together with other motivated students from different nationalities?
 If so, studying CPS might be just perfect for you!